 2. What are the most common myths about COVID-19 that physicians should dispel for patients?

 Misinformation about COVID-19 is being shared across social media and other platforms at alarming speed.

-Physicians will want to address common myths on the origin of the virus, how it is spread and prevention efforts that could negatively impact patient health.
+Physicians will want to address common myths on the spread of the virus, prevention efforts, treatment options and potential cures that could negatively impact patient health.